 The process of applying and interviewing for a residency position is complicated and can be stressful.
-This process involves both presenting your best self to a program, as well as collecting the information that you will need in deciding how to rank the various programs you visit.
+It involves both presenting your best self to a program, as well as collecting the information that you will need in deciding how to rank the various programs you visit.

 Programs that you consider will all have unique strengths and weaknesses—some of which may not be immediately apparent.
 The following list of questions was created by residents and students from various backgrounds as a guide to assist you in identifying and assessing those strengths and weaknesses.
 Use this guide in constructing your own more specific questions, and in exploring your own expectations and preferences.